martc55/Jbd2Solis/README.md

 I wanted to send the State of Charge (SoC) of the battery to the inverter to give greater control.
 I have a DIY 16 cell LiFePO4 battery (about 4.5kWh).
 The BMS used is the JBD-SP25S003-L16S-100A.
-It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and working OK for 18 months, but I needed it to control the battery using the SoC, not the voltage.
+It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and worked OK for 18 months,as long as did not under discharge.
+The maximum discaharge voltage that can be set was 48V, OK for lead acid batteries but too low LiFePO4.
+At 20% SoC, the voltage is 51.5V.
+I noted that at 20% it did not completely disconnect the battery, but took out 42W, so I set force charge at 15%.

 BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.
 I can also use the app to change the default properties of the BMS.